UuqV/solana-paywall/content/blog/2021-11-12-turbo-dishwasher/index.md

 - Without upgrades, the dishwasher will run 5x as fast as the original, in about 5 sim-minutes.
 - With the Speedy Cleaner upgrade, the dishwasher will run 20x as fast as the original without upgrades, effectively instantaneously.

-I get the sense there's a lot more I can do to improve the dishwasher.
+I get the sense there's a lot more I can do to improve the dishwasher and other appliances.
 Let me know what you'd like to see in the next update!